influxdata/ansible-collection-molecule/README.md

 ## Project requirements

-Roles within this collection will attempt to discover what type of project they are being utilized in.
-This is enabled by setting the appropriate `project_type` configuration variable to `auto`.
+The `init` role from this collection will attempt to discover what type of project it is being utilized in.
+This is enabled by setting the `init_project_type` configuration variable to `auto`.
 The project type can also be explicitly specified if this is desired.

 Supported project types:
 * `role`